 We are a radically inclusive community—across race, ethnicity, nationality, age, gender identity, sexual orientation, physical ability, socioeconomic background, and political viewpoint—in which all are encouraged to exchange ideas freely and reach for new understanding.

 We are a supportive home for creative risk-taking by our company and guest artists, staff, board, volunteers, audiences, donors, and colleagues.

 Through relentless inquiry and experimentation, we strive for world-class excellence and innovation in every aspect of our work.

-Woolly serves an essential research and development role within the American theater.
-Plays premiered here have gone on to productions at more than 200 theaters in 39 states and 12 countries.
+Woolly serves an essential research and development role within the American theatre.
+Plays premiered here have gone on to productions at more than 250 theatres all over the world.
 This track record has established Woolly as a national leader in the development of new plays and longstanding acknowledgement as “Washington’s most daring theatre company” (New York Times, 1991).

-Woolly is a 501(c)(3) civic-profit organization with an annual operating budget of more than $4 million.
-Our full-time staff of 27 is led by Founding Artistic Director Howard Shalwitz and Managing Director Meghan Pressman and overseen by a 28-member Board of Directors.
+Woolly is a 501(c)(3) non-profit organization with an annual operating budget of more than $4 million.
+Our full-time staff of 27 is led by Artistic Director Maria Manuela Goyanes and overseen by a 28-member Board of Directors.